mukhtaartech/web-development-journey/README.md

 ## 👨‍💻 About Me

-I'm Mukhtaar, an IT professional interested in:
+I'm Mohamed, an IT professional interested in:

 * IT Support
 * Networking